rapku/Advent-of-Code-2019/README.md

 * Day 4: Mainly booleans and if/for statements, using Counter from collections to check adjacent repeating numbers
 * Day 5: Retooling IntCode class
 * Day 6: NetworkX shortest path algorithm
+* Day 7: Working on it
+* Day 8: NumPy matrices and the product function from itertools, Pyplot used to display image